-- An evening workshop south east of Drumheller at the Hoodoos.
+- An evening workshop south-east of Drumheller at the Hoodoos.
 We’ll get there just before sunset and then spend a few hours working on night photography.
 It’s this first night that you may begin to understand that photography doesn’t have to end when the sun goes down, that’s when it just starts to get interesting.

 - Saturday Morning

-- Saturday Mid Morning
+- Saturday Early Afternoon

 - Saturday Afternoon